ulfschneider/markdown-it-fitvids/README.md

 ## Fitting media

 Videos and iframes are not automatically responsive or fluid.
 They come with a fixed setting for width and height.
-To make them responsive, while keeping aspect-ratio, markdown-it-fitvids will set (or expand) the `style` attribute of these elements with the `aspect-ratio` property, based on the given `width` and `height` attributes.
+To make them responsive, while keeping aspect-ratio, markdown-it-fitvids will expand the `style` attribute of these elements with the `aspect-ratio` property, based on the given `width` and `height` attributes.
 Also added to the `style` attribute will be the settings `max-width:100%; height:auto;`.
 These settings will allow the video to shrink, but not to expand above its initial size.
 To let the video grow above its initial size, the options of markdown-it-fitvids can be adjusted to add `width: 100%;` to the `style` attribute.

 > [!IMPORTANT]
-> The above described fitting of media can only be performed for elements that have the html attributes `width` and `height` set!
+> The above described fitting of media can only be performed for elements that have the html attributes `width` and `height` set, *or* that do already have `aspect-ratio` set in the `style` attribute!

 For example, the following iframe